getodk/docs/odkx-src/sync-endpoint-user-instructions.rst

     .. image:: /img/setup-create-user/setup-user3.png
       :width: 600

   4. Fill out information for the new user and “create object.”
 Assign it to the *default_prefix_synchronize_tables* group.
-Will need to commit (confirm) that you want to create this entry on the next screen.
+You will need to commit (confirm) that you want to create this entry on the next screen.

     .. image:: /img/setup-create-user/setup-user4.png
       :width: 600